Luos-io/Documentation/src/pages/demo_boards/electronic-use.md

 Some components needs a specific voltage to work properly.
 For example, in order to use standard servomotor, you have to feed the Luos network with 5V or 7V.
 If you need to combine 7V and 12V motors in a system, for example, you can manage multiple voltages on the same network using a [power isolator board](./boards_list/power-isolator.md).

 ## External communication management
 The boards from the Communication category allow you to easily control a Luos network.
-These boards host a container called "gate", they can communicate using different kinds of technologies and reach devices outside the device.<br/>To start using Luos technology, you have to use at least one of these gates to be able to program your machine's behaviors.
+These boards host a service called "gate", they can communicate using different kinds of technologies and reach devices outside the device.<br/>To start using Luos technology, you have to use at least one of these gates to be able to program your machine's behaviors.

-The "gate" container's task is to stream the Luos network activity into a standard JSON format file, and on the oposite to allow an external device to easily interact with any device in the network.
+The "gate" service's task is to stream the Luos network activity into a standard JSON format file, and on the oposite to allow an external device to easily interact with any device in the network.

 This way, it’s **easy to use** your favorite device and language to interact and control your device.